 - Visa fees apply

-In this visa category, most applications are typically processed within 2 weeks.
-This also applies to accompanying family members.
+Processing time: In this visa category, most applications are typically processed within 2 weeks.

 Although we will provide you with a file number, please understand that we cannot respond to questions regarding the status of your visa application.
 Should we have any questions or should we require additional documentation to process your application, we will contact you.